dvsekhvalnov/jose-jwt/README.md

 ASP.NET Team provides [Microsoft.AspNetCore.Authentication.JwtBearer](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer/) that can be used to authorize web service routes using JWT Tokens created using JOSE-JWT that are passed via `Authorize: Bearer` HTTP header.

-In `startup.cs`, you can add JWT Authorization middleware by using `UseJwtBearerAuthentication` extension method against the `IApplicationBuilder app` parameter in `void Configure` method.
+In `startup.cs`, you can add JWT Authorization middleware by passing options to the `services.AddAuthentication` extension method in `void Configure` method.

 Below is the example for setting up the middleware using HS-\* signed token: